oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 thinking through whether the chair with three legs would work for you as a chair!
 We want our digital spaces
-to feel as intuitve as our physcial space.
+to feel as intuitive as our physical spaces.
 Identifying and interacting with this DEMO object could be as intuitive as identifying and sitting down in a chair, if it looked and acted the same in every context.

-Plus, the designer of these two list views spent time redesigning the DEMO object in each context.
+Additionally, the designer of these two list views spent time redesigning the DEMO object in each context.
-With OOUX,
+Using OOUX,
-it is more efficient
-to identify objects upfront,
-design the list view,
-card view, and detail view
-for each object one time,
+we can more efficiently identify objects upfront, design the list view, card view, and detail view for each object one time,